-Most electrical devices, and the wiring connections to those devices, must be enclosed in an approved electrical box, often called a junction box.
-This electrical box may be either metal or plastic but must be covered with a box cover to protect the wiring within and protect you from the wiring.
-This rule is demonstrated nicely by wall switches, receptacles, and standard light fixtures, all of which require a junction box for installation, in addition to housing the wiring connections.
-Devices that require no junction boxes do both of those things on their own: they can be mounted securely without a box, and they have their own built-in boxes or enclosures for making the wiring connections.
+Electrical codes generally require that all electrical devices, and the wiring connections to those devices, must be enclosed in an approved electrical box.
+Often known as a junction box, this metal or plastic box includes a cover to protect the wiring within and protect you from the wiring.
+This rule is demonstrated nicely by wall switches, receptacles, and standard light fixtures, all of which require a junction box to mount the device and house the wiring connections.

 What Junction Boxes Do

 A junction box performs several essential functions: